 Creating a culture of improvement is critical for organizations that want to see significant outcomes improvement.
 Otherwise gains may only be temporary—if there are any at all.
 The solution: enlist a critical mass of providers, clinicians, and leaders to champion your improvement efforts and engage others in the work that needs to be done.
 To be as effective as possible, these leaders should have well-developed change management skills.
 They can learn these skills by attending a program like the Accelerated Practices (AP) Program.
 Or they can attend a customized program you build at your facility.

 Health Catalyst University provides organizations with the expertise to build such a program—and ensures your program will have:

-- An infrastructure (e.g., executive sponsorship buy-in and a steering committee)
+- A strong and viable infrastructure (e.g., executive sponsorship buy-in, a steering committee, and logistics support)

 - Defined success measures

 In addition, a Health Catalyst University consultant will attend your first two programs to provide feedback on opportunities for improvement.

 What topics are covered?